 In addition to the overall score for program cost, the Confidential Reports also indicate the dollar cost per program hour provided, the dollar cost per client, and the number of hours of programming provided per client.
-This data is presented for information purposes only and is not used in the calculation of performance scores.
+These data are presented in this manner for information purposes only.
+Note that the cost per client and the hours per client components are not used in the calculation of performance scores.

-The area of Program Cost had the highest scores of all performance areas, with the average and median scores for all categories ranging from 8.2 to 10.0.
-Over eighty percent of all agencies scored 9 or above, which indicates that the 2006 Donner Award applicants provide low-cost services.
+The area of Program Cost had the highest scores of all performance areas, with the average and median scores for all categories ranging from 8.6 to 10.0.
+Almost ninety percent of all agencies scored 9 or above, which indicates that the 2007 Donner Award applicants provide low-cost services.
 While this is encouraging, every category also had agencies that scored a 0, indicating relatively high program costs that may be due to the type of program delivered, or to poor performance.